Information and Services for Workers' Representatives

 Start a new inquiry with us if:

-• Your injured worker received a decision from WorkSafeBC about an injury claim for compensation but disagrees with the decision
+• Your injured worker disagrees with a decision from WorkSafeBC

 • You would like advice or assistance on a potential review or appeal for one of your injured workers

-• WorkSafeBC refused or failed to provide your injured worker with a decision on an issue of entitlement under the Workers Compensation Act
+• WorkSafeBC refused to provide your injured worker with a decision related to entitlement under the Workers Compensation Act

-• WorkSafeBC denied your worker's complaint of a Prohibited Action
+• WorkSafeBC denied your worker's prohibited action complaint

-• You need advice on a prevention matter involving an administrative penalty against your employer, an order issued against your injured worker, or, an inspection report
+• You need advice on an occupational health and safety matter involving an administrative penalty against an employer, an order issued against your injured worker, or an inspection report

 Start a compensation inquiry